LeNPaul/Lagrange/_posts/2022-01-22-WeierstrassLeb.md

 Let ${ f \in \mathcal{C}[a,b] }.$
 Weierstrass approximation theorem says there is a sequence of polynomials uniformly converging to ${ f }$ on ${ [a,b] }.$ That is, for every ${ \epsilon \gt 0 }$ there is a polynomial ${ P }$ with ${ \max _{x \in [a,b]} \vert f (x) - P(x) \vert }$ ${ \lt \epsilon }.$

 The proof below is originally due to Lebesgue.
-Some sources for the proof are books [1, Sec 9.1], [2, Th 5.61] and survey [3, pg 27].
+Some sources are books [1, Sec 9.1], [2, Th 5.61] and survey [3, pg 27].

 ---